Bijar (city): Notable people

 Prominent politicians and army officers in the Iranian army have come from Bijar.
 Amir Nezam Garrusi (1820–1900) was born in Bijar to a Kabudvand family.
-As colonel of the Garrus Regiment, he took part in Muhammad Ali Shah's unsuccessful Herat Campaign.
-As a diplomat in Paris, he had dinners with Napoleon.
+As colonel of the Garrus Regiment, he took part in Mohammad Shah Qajar's unsuccessful Herat Campaign.
+As a diplomat in Paris, he had dinners with Napoleon III.
 He later acted as an Iranian diplomat to the Sublime Porte.
 General Garrusi joined in the 1880 suppression of the Kurdish uprising by the Sheikh Ubeydullah of Neri.
 He also played a part in the murder of Cewer Agha, the predecessor of Simko, the Kurdish leader.

 The family of Rear Admiral Gholamali Bayandor (1898–1941) came from Bijar.

 Among academic figures from Bijar is Dr Kamran Nejatollahi (1953–1978), a young civil engineering professor in the Polytechnic University of Tehran (now Amirkabir).
 He was killed during a peaceful sit-in at the university, presumably by Savak snipers.
 He is now regarded as an early martyr of the Islamic revolution and is buried among "political dissidents" in Behesht-e Zahra in Teheran.

-The poet Fazel Khan Garrusi (1784–1843) was born into a Bijar family before moving to Teheran.
+The poet Fazel Khan Garrusi (1784–1843) was born into a Bijar family before moving to Tehran.

 Abdollah Ramezanzadeh, the spokesman of the former Khatami government, was born and raised in Bijar.
 He was the governor of Kurdistan Province 1997–2001, but has been in prison since the disputed 2009 presidential election.